-Kingsboro Securement Project
+Kingboro Securement Project

-The Kingsboro Securement Project led to the protection and enhancement of vital wildlife habitat that will provide food and shelter for a variety of flora and fauna though the creation of a 228 acre (92 hectare) nature reserve in Eastern Kings County, PEI.
+The Kingsboro Securement Project led to the protection and enhancement of vital wildlife habitat that will provide food and shelter for a variety of flora and fauna through the creation of a 228 acre (92 hectare) nature reserve in Eastern Kings County, PEI.
 This protection also allowed for the protection of potential habitat for the following species at risk including: Eastern Wood Pee-wee (a species of Special Concern), and Rusty Blackbird (also a species of Special Concern).
-Located in the eastern Kings habitat corridor, the Kingsboro Forest Property is located in one of the largest remaining forest corridors in the province.
+Located in the eastern King's habitat corridor, the Kingsboro Forest property is located in one of the largest remaining forest corridors in the province.
 The majority of the property (88%) is upland forest.
 Examples of species in the forest ecosystem include: black spruce (Picea mariana), yellow birch (Betula alleghaniensis), and striped maple (Acer pensylvanicum).